EthanMinton/megr2157-portfolio/docs/assignments/A03/index.md

 ### Modify Parameters of FEA (2157)

 We understand that using the equation "("defl" * "A" * "E") / "F"" we can solve for the total length.
 I chose to change the values of the outer diameter, "do", to 0.75 inches, the inner diameter, "di", to 0.2 inches, and the force, "F", to 300 lbf.
 I specifically chose these 3 values to make it easier to predict.
 A larger outer diameter and smaller inner diameter create a much larger cross-sectional area.
 Being paired with a smaller force should mean that the produced length should be considerably longer than the initial length with our original values.
-To note we were instructed to keep our values for the material properties and fixtures the same.
+To note, the instructions mention altering the "load, thickness, height and width" as if we were handling a different shape like a triangular beam from the previous semester; I assume that the instructions want us to go out of our way to change the primary geometric constraints and axial force being applied to our beam.
+We were also instructed to keep our values for the material properties and fixtures the same.

 <img width="1116" height="421" alt="Screenshot 2026-09-09 174207" src="https://github.com/user-attachments/assets/caac9268-405f-48e7-843a-a0001ba1fb7d" />
 <img width="876" height="602" alt="image" src="https://github.com/user-attachments/assets/7a213b73-adb4-4112-924e-c9d861836585" />
 <img width="1821" height="832" alt="image" src="https://github.com/user-attachments/assets/24facb58-9689-43ee-8948-482512c736ef" />

 After rebuilding the beam and reconfiguring a new study, we obtained the results found below.
 Note that performing the simple calculation of our yield strength of 40,000 psi divided by the max stress of 7.732 e^+2, 773.2 psi.
 We obtain a shear factor of around 51.7 or 52.
 An even greater value than previously found.

 <img width="1917" height="966" alt="image" src="https://github.com/user-attachments/assets/97e0ecee-785b-45e6-aa75-87d99a214b63" />
 <img width="1915" height="981" alt="image" src="https://github.com/user-attachments/assets/27aa0cd8-84af-430f-8716-97e16315b7e0" />

+### Lessons Learned

+The single greatest mistake that I made in this assignment is the implementation of global variables to create the geometry of the beams.
+For the sake of documentation, I have left the screenshots of the implementation within the preceeding text above, as they don't contradict anything explained throughout the process and still allowed for the needed maps and information to be produced.
+I will attach the fixed screenshots below as recorded proof that the issue was fixed.
+The issue stems from the implementation of the global variables in the dimensional constraints, specifically the outer diameter ("do"), the inner diameter ("di"), and the length ("L").
+When I initially input the values, I had merely looked up the global variables and selected the value, assuming this meant that the variable was actually being used and not just the value currently attributed to it.
+This is incorrect; to properly implement the global variable, you must do it by inputting " ="(variable Name)"" a little globe should appear, as well as a summation symbol beside the numerical value beside the constraint.
+Every time you change the variable, you should rebuild the model to ensure that it updates itself.
+Thankfully, when attempting the 2157 bonus section, I was able to catch this mistake and fix it.

+Otherwise, there was little issue with performing all of the tasks asked of us.
+It roughly took me 5 hours and 30 minutes, which I expected when trying out SolidWorks in depth for the first time.